TorbenSDJohansen/HANA/README.md

 ```

 ### Train Neural Networks

-To train the neural network transcribing only last names, use the command below:
+To train the neural network transcribing only last names, use the command:
 ```
 python train.py --settings ln --root ROOT --datadir DATADIR
 ```